 - Vendor Trust

-You’ll want to gauge if you can trust the vendor you are looking at.
-If they have been around for a while and are successful, you can feel more comfortable knowing that they won’t suddenly go out of business.
-The last thing you want is to end up with an unsupported solution, forcing you to make a disruptive and costly migration to a new solution.
+You’ll want to gauge whether you can trust the vendor you are looking at.
+If they have been around for a while and are successful, you can feel more comfortable knowing they won’t suddenly go out of business.
+The last thing you want is to end up with an unsupported solution, forcing you to make a disruptive and costly migration to a new solution. - Capability

-This leads us to the second top consideration when looking for a digital asset management solution.
-What sort of capabilities and features does it come with out of the box?
+What capabilities and features does it come with out of the box?
 Do you need all those capabilities?
-And if not, how does that affect price?
+If not, how does that affect the price?
 What about integrations?
-All of these are important questions to ask so you can identify any potential gaps that you may actually require.
+But most of all, what sort of AI capabilities do they actually have, and do they have a background in implementing this type of technology?
+These are important questions to identify any potential gaps you may require. - Accessibility

-What sort of security features come with it to guarantee that your content is protected?
-This is important to defend against hackers stealing content and that everything is backed up in the event of a server malfunction.
+What security features come with it to guarantee that your content and its associated data are protected?
+This is important to defend against hackers stealing content and ensure that everything is backed up in the event of a server malfunction. - Deployment

 This is tied hand-in-hand with security.
 How can you deploy the solution?
-Is it on-premise, hybrid, or can you completely deploy it in the cloud?
-Most are cloud-based solutions these days, but there may be a unique case where you need deployment flexibility based on other applications or tools you might be using.
+Is it on-premise or hybrid, or can you completely deploy it in the cloud?
+Most solutions these days are cloud-based, but there may be a unique case where you need deployment flexibility based on other applications or tools you might be using. - Monetization

 Explore Other Chapters